lucprincen/lucidian-tides/Sessions/6 - Session 6.md

 Bugbear finally gives in and tells us she was staying with the Myriad, messing with their dreams.
 They put her away, but she escaped.
 Now they want to put her away for good.
 Mal figures Enna is a hag, manacles on her feet seem to lock her to this plane.

-In a moment of lower attention, Enna tries to make for it, running towards the exit past Doloris and Mal.
+In a moment of lowered attention on her, Enna tries to make for it, running towards the exit past Doloris and Mal.
 Mal tries to trip her, but Enna dodges her.
 Doloris tries to knock Enna out with a boomerang.
 She knocks her down.
 Rayna ensnares them with a spell.
 The bugbear takes Enna back to the room and locks her up.

 Kirour shouts to the bugbear that he should run, but the bugbear ignores him.
 Rayna asks about the fireproof parrot.
 Bugbear doesn't know exactly, but mentions it came from the dwarf's ring.
 We take the ring.